TopoMojo: Building Virtual Labs

 - ISO: Use the ISO Selector to attach an ISO image to your virtual machine.

-- Console Access: Toggle Hidden to hide a specific VM from being accessible by the person completing the lab.
-This is useful for systems like a DHCP server that do not require user interaction.
+- Console Access: Toggle Hidden to hide a specific VM from view while completing the lab.
+This is useful for back-end systems like a DHCP server that do not require user interaction or other systems where the user should not have direct console access.
+Note: These VMs may still be visible/accessible over the network - users just aren't able to click into a console via the lab interface.

-- Linked: Unlinking creates a new a new copy of the template which you can save and customize.
-Toggle Unlink for any virtual machine that will not use the default disk included with the template.
+- Linked: Unlinking creates a new a new clone of the template which you can save and customize.
+Unlink any virtual machine that will not use the default disk included with the template (i.e., you need to save changes to the VM).

 Refresh and Deploy